vasansr/docker-ubuntu-magento-sample/README.md

   * DATABASE is created and initialized with sample data.
 * --publish : expose port 80 to the world via the docker proxy

-### TODO

-* Remove 'db' hardcoding.
-We can get this from the docker env variables.